MicroCloud Hologram (NASDAQ:HO - GuruFocus.com

 PR Newswire

 BEIJING, Jan.
-19, 2023 /PRNewswire/ -- MicroCloud Hologram Inc. (NASDAQ: HOLO) ("HOLO" or the "Company"), a Hologram Digital Twins Technology provider, today announced that it develops an AR glasses-applied portable 3D touch interactive system based on image processing technology.
-The system is the result of the Company's independent research and development, which is conducive to further improving the Company's intellectual property protection system, maintaining its technological leadership, and enhancing its core competitiveness.
+20, 2023 /PRNewswire/ -- MicroCloud Hologram Inc. (NASDAQ: HOLO) ("HOLO" or the "Company"), a Hologram Digital Twins Technology provider, today announced that it developed a point cloud denoising algorithm for the real-time 3D holographic reconstruction of single-photon LiDAR data.
+The algorithm is the result of the Company's independent research and development, which is conducive to further improving the Company's intellectual property protection system, maintaining its technological leadership, and enhancing its core competitiveness.

-The portable 3D touch interactive system applying AR glasses based on image processing technology developed by HOLO meets the needs and development of the industry.
-The system can sense the user's hand position, capture the user's hand gestures, and obtain the hand movement distance.
-The system combines with voice sensors to obtain the relative position relationship between the user and the electronic display device.
-And based on the depth 3D holographic digital image, it can determine the area selected by users and generate the depth 3D holographic digital image information corresponding to the user's operation action, thus providing the user with personalization features.
-Together with AR glasses, the system can wirelessly connect the electronic display device to achieve the functions of adjustment, selection, storage, and interaction.
+Although 3D holographic LiDAR point cloud imaging continues to evolve rapidly, currently available computational imaging algorithms are often too slow, insufficiently detailed, or require extremely high arithmetic power, and even CNN-based (convolutional neural network) algorithms for estimating scene depth struggle to meet real-time requirements after training.
+HOLO proposes a new algorithm structure that meets the requirements of speed, robustness, and scalability.
+The algorithm applies a point cloud denoising tool for computer graphics and can efficiently model the target surface as a 2D manifold embedded in 3D space.
+This algorithm can merge information about the observed model, such as Poisson noise, the presence of bad pixels, compressed sensing, etc. This algorithm also uses stream modeling tools for computer graphics and can process tens of frames per second by selecting massively parallel noise reducers.
+HOLO's algorithm consists of three main steps: depth update, intensity update, and background update.

-HOLO's system provides the user with function options through an electronic display device based on the area selected by the user.
-The user can select the function according to the given option by touching the selection area displayed by the electronic display device.
-The electronic display device includes at least two display modules, and users can obtain functions corresponding to the modules by selecting different display modules.
-HOLO's portable 3D touch interactive system also includes a primary identity authentication module to obtain the user's primary user identity information.
-The electromagnetic wave identification module receives the distance of hand movement according to the display module corresponding to the primary user identity information.
-The depth sensor generates the corresponding depth 3D holographic digital image in the display module according to the movement distance.
+Depth update: Gradient steps are taken for depth variables with point clouds denoised using the point set surface algorithm.
+The update is operated in a coordinate system in 3D holographic space.
+Adaptation is performed on smooth continuous surfaces under the control of the kernel.
+In contrast to conventional depth image denoising, HOLO's point cloud denoising can handle an arbitrary number of surfaces per pixel, regardless of the format.
+In addition, all 3D points are processed in parallel, resulting in short computing times.
+In addition, all 3D points are processed in parallel, significantly reducing computing time.

 About MicroCloud Hologram Inc.